Seregabdx/snake_game/README.md

 # snake_game_v1.0

-##The Snake game version 1.0.
+<h1>The Snake game version 1.0.</h1>

-#Screenshots of the program are in the example_image folder
+Screenshots of the program are in the example_image folder